Clicker Training as Easy as 1-2-3

 Introducing Your Dog to a Click

-When your dog looks to you for a treat on hearing the click at a random time, you can be sure he’s made the connection.
+When your dog looks to you for a treat on hearing the click, you can be sure he’s made the connection.
 Remember to keep that connection strong hereafter by always rewarding the click, even if you clicked at the wrong time.

 To start clicker training, use natural movements that the dog does often without prompting such as walking towards you or lying down.

 You can click any behavior and add a cue to it and the dog will soon associate the cue with the behavior, then the behavior with the click.
-Before you know it, the dog will be reacting to your cue and the clicker can be phased out.
+When the dog reacts to your cue the clicker can be phased out.